 - Agriculture and Agrifood Canada

-On September 26, 2014, Canada and the EU celebrated the historic conclusion of the CETA negotiations.
-As noted above, the agreement removes most tariffs and creates new opportunities for businesses, including SMEs.
+On September 26, 2014, Canada and the EU concluded CETA negotiations.
+The agreement removes most tariffs and creates new opportunities for businesses, including SMEs.
 The benefits for Canadian businesses are expected to be significant.

 Table of contents